pts/pts-tiny-7z-sfx/README.txt

 Features:

 * Small (the Linux statically linked binary is less than 40 kB).
-* Can be used stand-alone, to extract .7z archives.
+* Can be used stand-alone to extract .7z archives.
-* Can be used to create a SFX (self-extract) binary by prepending to a 7z archive.
+* Can be used to create an SFX (self-extracting) executable by prepending it to a .7z archive.
 (Same as the `7z -sfx' flag.)
 * It supports file and directory attributes (i.e. it calls chmod(2)).
-* It sets the mtime (i.e. it calls utimes(2)).
+* It sets the mtime (i.e. it calls utimes(2)) of extracted files.
 * It can extract symlinks.
-* Has a command-line syntax compatible with the regular console SFX binaries.
+* It has a command-line syntax compatible with the regular console SFX binaries.
-* Implemented in standard C (and C++).
+* It's implemented in standard C (and C++).
-* Command-line compatible with `7z', `rar', `unrar' and `unzip'.
+* Its command-line is compatible with `7z', `rar', `unrar' and `unzip'.
-* Restores mtime (last-modification time) and Unix permission bits.
-* Restores Unix symlinks.
-* Refuses to modify files with unsafe names (e.g. ../../../etc/passwd).
+* It refuses to modify files with unsafe names (e.g. ../../../etc/passwd).

 Limitations: